-The bacteria are present in infected individual’s nose and throat that gets easily spreads through coughing and sneezing.
-Meningitis is one of the highly prevalent and virulent diseases in the third world.
-So, if you are travelling to the third world countries, getting a vaccine shot is essential to avoid secondary meningitis infection.
+The bacteria is present in an infected individual’s nose and throat that easily spreads through coughing and sneezing.
+Meningitis is one of the highly prevalent and virulent diseases in the developing world.
+So, if you are travelling to developing countries, getting the vaccine is essential to avoid secondary meningitis infection.

 What are the common symptoms of Meningitis?